 UH’s First Team Begins Fall Practice

 On that first day of fall camp, 140 men showed up, but only 10 had collegiate football experience.
-Among them were Jack Gwin, a former UT letterman, and Charlie Manichia, a 25-year-old quarterback who had played on the Aggie freshman team before the war.
-Manichia had also led Reagan High School to a Houston city championship in 1938.
+Among them were Jack Gwin, a former UT letterman, and Charlie Manichia, a 25-year-old quarterback who had played on the Aggie freshman team before the war and had led Reagan High School to a Houston city championship in 1938.
 Eight players (and all three coaches) had experience in the Southwest Conference.

 By the end of fall camp, 38 players would remain for the UH “A” team, while another 20+ would make up a “B” team that would play a JUCO schedule.
-45 players would play on the “A” team throughout the year.
+Throughout the season, 45 players would play on the “A” team.
 Wallace’s team ranged in age from 17-year-old Billy Myers to men as old as 26 (co-captain Tony Ditta and tackle Buck Foss).
 Ditta and Foss each served four years in the service – Ditta in the Army and Foss in the Air Corps.

 1946 football B Team / The Houstonian